wallacexuhanxiao/tp/docs/DeveloperGuide.md

     1. Test case: `deleteTag NobodyHasThisTag`<br>
        Expected: Error details shown in the status message

-2. Cascade deleting a tag while tag is present in full list, but partially in filtered list
+2. Cascade deleting a tag while tag is present in full list, but only partially in filtered list

     1. Prerequisites: Filter students using one of the `find` functions.
 One or more students in the original list (but not all are in the filtered list) contains the tag `SomeoneHasThisTag` and no students contain the tag `NobodyHasThisTag`